Quantum reservoir neural network implementation on coherently coupled quantum oscillators: Methods

 where $\rho$ is the density matrix of the system. $\hat{H}_{drive}$ is the resonant drive Hamiltonian~\cite{Gardiner1993, Carmichael1993, Kiilerich2019a}

 and

 are the drive amplitudes that encode the input data $x_i$.
-For sine-square waveform classification task we use $\epsilon_0^a = \epsilon_0^b = 20 \times 10^5 \sqrt{\rm{Hz}}$ in order to populate with a significant probability the first 5 levels in each oscillator, and to have negligible probability to populate states above 7 (we truncate the Hilbert space at 7 photons in each oscillator).
+For sine-square waveform classification task we use $\epsilon_0^a = \epsilon_0^b = 1.2 \times 10^6 \sqrt{\rm{Hz}}$ in order to populate with a significant probability the first 5 levels in each oscillator, and to have negligible probability to populate states above 8 (we truncate the Hilbert space at 8 photons in each oscillator).
 The Mackey-Glass data takes, on average, larger values compared to sine and square waveform classification - we thus use a smaller value for the drives amplitudes, $\epsilon_0^a = \epsilon_0^b = 5 \times 10^5 \sqrt{\rm{Hz}}$.

 We consider that oscillators couplings to transmission lines $\kappa_a$ and $\kappa_b$ are dominant terms in the oscillators dissipation, such that we can neglect the internal losses.
-The collapse operator associated with the decay in the modes $a$ and $b$ can thus be written as $\hat{C} = \sqrt{\kappa_a} \hat{a} + \sqrt{\kappa_b} \hat{b}$.
-Finally, reservoir outputs are obtained as the expectation values of the basis states occupations
+The collapse operator associated with the decay in the modes $a$ and $b$ can thus be written as